johnmartinsson/crawl-ml-proceedings/README.md

     python find_papers.py --database=papers.db --random_papers=0 --sentence_list_name=default

 This will rank all the abstracts with the predefined weighted sentences in the sentence list "detault" in find_papers.py, change to your liking to get relevant hits.
+If you set --random_papers > 0 a random selection of all papers will be chosen for the ranking.
+Can be good when building a new sentence list to iterate quickly and get a feeling for what type of matches it produces.